CrazySquirrel/CSShare/README.md

-# CSTiles
+# CSShare
-jQuery plugin for making tiles.
+jQuery plugin for making share buttons.
 This plugin allows you to create share buttons.
 You can look at other plugins and utilities for web development on the website [CrazySquirrel.ru](http://crazysquirrel.ru/).
 ## Parameters